Atmos4/hstack/README.md

 If you struggle to understand this example, the [official d1 tutorial](https://developers.cloudflare.com/d1/tutorials/build-a-comments-api/) uses Hono too.
 It is very similar to what I have built and describes the steps to create your first d1 database very well.

 The core of this stack is Hono + HTMX, hence the name.
 The rest of what I have used here can be replaced what something else.
+Examples: the bun runtime, TailwindCSS instead of Uno, no ORM, Turso instead of D1, etc.